Edudmai/Pygame-Textbox/README.md

 # Pygame-Textbox
 A Python module for creating textboxes using Pygame.
+Currently unfinished and not likely to recieve updates.
+Feel free to use as a base for any textbox implementation using Pygame.